Integration, Maintenance, and Management of Technology

-Elizabethtown College's Information Systems major is focused on the application of software, hardware, management of information and cybersecurity.
-You will learn about the latest techniques for gathering, storing, and processing data, as well as how to make the most of hardware resources when developing client solutions.
-You'll also gain insight into industry best practices for safeguarding data from cyber threats and gain proficiency in the fundamental principles of data analysis.
+Elizabethtown College's Information Systems major is focused on the integration and maintenance of software, hardware, data management, and cybersecurity applied to client and business technology solutions.
+You will learn about the latest techniques for gathering, storing, and analyzing data, as well as how to make the most of hardware resources when developing client solutions.
+You'll also gain insight into industry best practices for safeguarding data from cyber threats and gain proficiency in technology and team management for business applications.

 WANT TO KNOW MORE?

 Information Systems requires an understanding of how software and cybersecurity impact businesses and how businesses can benefit from utilizing software in new ways.
-We believe that students should be well-rounded, so Information Systems students also take several business administration and economics courses.
+We believe that students should be well-rounded, so Information Systems students also take courses in statistics and economics.
 You won’t practice your profession in a vacuum, so we provide the necessary academic, extracurricular, and internship opportunities to give application to your classroom knowledge.

 A Collaborative Program for a Successful Career

 The Information Systems program takes a hands-on approach.
 Students work together with professors in a collaborative atmosphere in state-of-the-art labs and workspaces.
 This methodology allows our students to secure internships with booming development companies nearby and leads to successful careers after graduation.
 Our department graduates are well-rounded students with a deep knowledge of how to apply technical training to the business world, speaking the languages of data, security, and management.